TEST 7: IAT Sensor Resistance Test (P0113)

 - Place the multimeter in Volts DC mode.

 - Disconnect the mass air flow (MAF) sensor from its connector.

-- Locate the wires identified with the letter D and letter E.
+- Locate the wires identified with the number 4 and number 5.

 - Connect the red multimeter test lead to this letter D wire using an appropriate tool (like a Wire Piercing Probe).

 - Connect the black multimeter test lead to the letter E wire.